 On-going interest to new approaches to cancer survivorship

 I am currently writing this article from the prestigious Harvard University’s School of Medicine.
 I am in Boston because I am attending a course called “Cancer survivorship: a distinct phase of cancer care.”
-In this course, leading experts from all over the world are presenting on solutions to the Institute of Medicine and the National Research Council’s report on the four essential deficits of current survivorship care: 1) lack of coordination between oncology specialists and primary care providers to ensure that all of the survivor’s health needs are met; 2) lack of prevention of recurrent or new cancers; 3) lack of surveillance for cancer spread or recurrence; and 4) lack of intervention for treatment-induced complications.
+In this course, leading experts from all over the world are presenting solutions to the Institute of Medicine and the National Research Council’s report on the four essential deficits of current survivorship care: 1) lack of coordination between oncology specialists and primary care providers to ensure that all of the survivor’s health needs are met; 2) lack of prevention of recurrent or new cancers; 3) lack of surveillance for cancer spread or recurrence; and 4) lack of intervention for treatment-induced complications.

-At our clinic we have already put in protocols to help manage each of the deficits mentioned above.
+At our clinic, we have already put in protocols to help manage each of the deficits mentioned above.
 In my previous Times and Transcript article, I discussed how targeting five key pathways in the body can be important for prevention of recurrent or new cancers (click the title to read: Dual Approach to Integrative Cancer Care - Step 2: Preventing Cancer Re-Occurrence).
-The five primary root causes of cancer are: a weakened immune system, excess inflammation, imbalanced hormones, excess blood sugar levels, and poor digestion/detoxification.
+The five primary root causes of cancer are: a weakened immune system, excess inflammation, imbalanced hormones, excess blood sugar/insulin levels, and poor digestion/detoxification.
 Each person is at a different stage of health in each of the above-mentioned categories.
 Naturopathic Doctors are skilled at creating an individualized treatment plan to correct and support each of the five pathways.

 Both naturopathic medicine and conventional medicine have their strengths.
 The debate is no longer whether it’s one or the other, but rather moving forward with the integration of both in cancer treatments.
-I am committed to bring the most cutting-edge naturopathic therapeutics to the Maritimes.
+I am committed to bringing the most cutting-edge naturopathic therapeutics to the Maritimes.
 A cancer diagnosis can be intimidating, but it can also be the moment where the patient chooses a new path for their health.
-It is my honor to be part of this journey and to be able to empower the patient to become an active participant in their health.
+It is my honour to be part of this journey and to be able to empower the patient to become an active participant in their health.